 This is why Paul said, “Christ is the end of the law for righteousness to everyone who believes” (Romans 10:4).
 The law cannot make us righteous, and all our attempts to deserve eternal life by faithfully keeping the law are in vain.

-But just because “Christ is the end of the law for righteousness” does not mean that He is the end of the law for unrighteousness.
-The law still has a valid role— “By the law is the knowledge of sin” (Romans 3:20).
-“I would not have known sin, except through the law” (Romans 7:7).
+However, the law still has a valid role— “By the law is the knowledge of sin” (Romans 3:20).
 “Before faith came, we were kept under guard by the law, kept for the faith which would afterward be revealed.
 Therefore the law was our tutor to bring us to Christ, that we might be justified by faith” (Galatians 3:23,24).

 The law reveals our sin.
 It condemns and convicts us and leaves us helpless and hopeless.
 But then God comes to us in our hopelessness and brings us the hope of salvation in Christ.
 By faith we take hold of His promises, and He justifies us and He fills us with His Spirit.

 Then through the Spirit we are able to keep the law, not for salvation, but as the result of being saved.
 “For what the law could not do in that it was weak through the flesh, God did by sending His own Son in the likeness of sinful flesh, on account of sin: He condemned sin in the flesh, that the righteous requirement of the law might be fulfilled in us who do not walk according to the flesh but according to the Spirit” (Romans 8:3,4).